Ensamisten/Ensamisten/docs/README.md

 ## Rules :mega:

-> All code relinquished from copyright :copyright:
+> All code relinquished from copyright under this profile

 > No littering :do_not_litter: